-Placement in the appropriate English, Writing, Reading, and Math courses is determined by student performance on the placement tests developed administered by the university.
+Placement in the appropriate English, Writing, Reading, and Math courses is determined by student performance on the placement tests administered by the university.
 Students scoring below the established norm for Lincoln University students will be required to take developmental courses in English and Math.
 However, students can opt to take a more advanced math course if they have a strong background in math as demonstrated by High School grades and other equivalent preparation or exposure(s).

-Students who took two years or more of a foreign language in Junior/High School and wish to take that same language at Lincoln University are required to take the language placement exam.
+Students who took two years or more of a foreign language in junior/high school and wish to take that same language at Lincoln University are required to take the language placement exam.
 For more details, see Department of Foreign Languages and Literatures.

 All newly admitted undergraduate students are assigned faculty advisors by the Academic Advising Center and must consult with them before making a final choice of courses.
-More information on academic advising is located in the section on Student Support Services.